njwest/Awesome-Elixir-Gaming/README.md

 - [Frameworks](#frameworks)
 - [Talks](#talks)
 - [Discussions](#discussions)

+A few of these links were copied from Julius Beckmann's super comprehensive [Awesome Elixir](https://github.com/h4cc/awesome-elixir) repo.

 **Note:** Some libraries linked below may be unmaintained/incompatible with the latest versions of Elixir/Erlang/Phoenix -- always check repo Issues.